 By 1720 there were about 250,000 turkeys being farmed every year in Norfolk (on the east coast of England in the UK).
 As well as coming via Turkey/Constantinople, turkeys also came into the UK from The Netherlands (which is quite near Norfolk by sea) via Spanish and Portuguese traders who had strong historical with The Netherlands/Holland.

 Before turkeys could travel by train, they (and geese) had to be walked from the farms to the markets.
 This could take weeks, with the farmers/bird walkers and the birds having to camp each night at the side of roads!
 The feet of the birds were often dipped in tar to act like 'feet tires' to stop them getting sore!
-In the UK they would talk from Norfolk down to London and were only eaten by the rich at this time.
+In the UK they would walk from Norfolk down to London and were only eaten by the rich at this time.